glowiak/pkg-tools/README.txt

 Q: So, tsetse can be installed on a systemd-distro only?
 A: No, tsetse-init will detect your core-init.
 You'll can use one the same command on other init systems.

+Two new packages added:
+-tsetse-system, that contains Tsetse system -tsetse-init, that contains Tsetse init and scripts

+Tsetse will support following inits:
+-systemd
+-runit
+-OpenRC
+-SysVinit
+I maybe add s6 support later

+Q: What is "tsetse scripts"?
+A: Tsetse is modular init tool, everyone can add own modules to it.
+Modules are just ksh scripts, that are placed in /usr/local/etc/tsetse/init/scripts directory